Mercor-Intelligence/apex-evals/docs/ENVIRONMENT.md

 - **Missing module or import errors**
   - Ensure your virtual environment is activated.
-  - Confirm the package is installed: `pip show evalinfra-sdk`.
+  - Confirm the package is installed: `pip show apex-eval`.

 - **“API key not found” or authentication failures**
   - Verify the corresponding environment variable is set (`OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, etc.).